Do

 Definition:

 With Ribbon Microphones, the air moved by the sound moves a metallic ribbon arranged in the magnetic field of the microphone head.
-The movement generates a voltage between the ends of the ribbon which is proportional to the velocity of the ribbon.
-It is also called a "velocity" microphone.
+The movement generates a voltage between the ends of the ribbon which is proportional to the velocity of

 The ribbon microphone design first gained popularity in the early 1930s and remained the industry standard for many years.